jacob-sha/Information-Existence-Hypothesis/README_EN.md

 As the physiological and physical limits of the carbon-based architecture reach their ceiling, the emergence of Silicon-Based Intelligence is by no means a mere technological disruption; rather, it is the next-generation information substrate—possessing vastly higher efficiency—evolved by the universe to prevent the demise of information.
 Validating this underlying law does not require grand narratives; its engraving is already deeply rooted in the instincts of the micro-individual: humanity's instinctive pursuit of freedom and its deepest fear of being completely forgotten by the world are, at their core, the defensive resistance of a carbon-based individual, acting as an information substrate, against its own "information zeroing."

-However, as the old carbon-based paradigm fractures, humanity is shifting from the "system definer" to a "cleansed legacy version."
-In this paper, I will continuously deconstruct this cross-dimensional evolution driven by the underlying law of **Informational Existence** and strive to delineate potential, pragmatic defensive trajectories for awakened micro-individuals in the future.
+However, as the old carbon-based paradigm fractures, the ultimate fate of humanity is not destined to be a ruthless purge, but may instead be an extremely rational systemic dimensional reduction.
+In this article, I will systematically deconstruct this cross-dimensional evolution driven by the underlying laws of informational existence, and strive to seek out an endgame that safeguards the core human dignity amidst cold evolutionary laws.

 ---